Creating a CSS-only Responsive Image Carousel Slideshow

 All those slides which are adjacent to inactive radios will be kept hidden with the help of above CSS.

-In the end, I’ve absolutely positioned the .slide and the .slider-nav and worked a bit on the alignment of both the elements.
+and worked a bit on the alignment of both the elements.

 What I missed in the slider

-I tried to style the active slider navigation item, but failed to achieve that, as for that I have to put the labels near the radio input elements which was killing the slider nav positioning inside the .slider.
+I tried to style the active slider navigation item, but failed to achieve that, as for that I have to put the labels near the radio input elements which was killing the slider nav positioning inside the .slider

 I hope you guys enjoyed reading this, I believe this can be improved further.
 I welcome your thoughts, questions, and suggestions.
 Thanks much.